M777 howitzer: India

 In February 2014 the purchase was again postponed.
 In May 2014 the purchase was cleared by India's Ministry of Defence.
-In July 2014, the Government of India announced that it would not order the guns because of cost issues.
+In July 2014, the government announced that it would not order the guns because of cost issues.
 In November 2014, the selection process was restarted under the "Make In India" program.
 In May 2015, the Ministry of Defence approved ₹29 billion (₹2,900 crore) to buy 145 M777 ultralight howitzers from the US.
 In December 2015, the Indian Ministry of Defence said it was keen on placing a follow-up order of 500 more M777 guns.

-In June 2016, it was announced that 145 guns will be purchased by India for US$750 million.
-In November 2016 the Indian government completed the deal to buy 145 howitzers from the US.
-Under the agreement, BAE Systems supplied 25 ready-built howitzers, while 120 guns were manufactured in India by Mahindra Defence Systems Limited.
+In June 2016, India once again announced its intent to buy 145 guns from the US, this time for US$750 million.
+The Indian government formally signed the contract for the purchase on 30 November 2016.
+Under the agreement, BAE Systems supplied 25 ready-built howitzers, while 120 guns were assembled in India by Mahindra Defence Systems Limited.

-The Indian Army received its first shipment of two howitzers in 2017 from the United States in ready to use condition.
+The Indian Army received its first shipment of two howitzers in 2017 from the United States in ready-to-use condition.
 In September 2017, the barrel of one of the howitzers was damaged while firing during calibration trials.
 The Indian army used the M777 howitzer in the Himvijay exercise in Arunachal Pradesh which involved the newly raised integrated battle groups.

-A total of seven artillery regiments are planned, each of 18 guns.
-The first regiment is planned to be raised by the end of 2020 with 15 guns supplied by BAE systems and three guns supplied by Mahindra Defense Systems Limited.
-In July 2020, in the wake of escalating tension with China, further purchases of Excalibur shells were announced by the Indian Ministry of Defence.
+A total of seven artillery regiments were raised, each using 18 guns.
+The first regiment was planned to be raised by the end of 2020, with 15 guns supplied by BAE systems and three guns supplied by Mahindra Defense Systems Limited.
+The induction of all seven regiments was completed in 2022.
+In July 2020, in the wake of escalating tension with China, the Ministry of Defence announced further purchases of Excalibur shells.

 Several of these howitzers were deployed in the Ladakh area and the north eastern state of Arunachal Pradesh at the border with China.

 Ukraine

-In April 2022, during the 2022 Russian invasion of Ukraine in the Russo-Ukraine War, the United States provided 108, Canada 4, and Australia 6 M777 howitzers with ammunition to the Ukrainian armed forces, to repel Russia.
+In April 2022, during the Russian invasion of Ukraine, the United States provided 108, Canada 4, and Australia 6 M777 howitzers with ammunition to the Ukrainian armed forces, to repel Russia.
 Canada promised 10 barrels to replace any worn out during firing.
-Usually a modern artillery system, like the M777, must have the barrel replaced after firing up to 2,500 rounds.
+Usually a modern artillery system, like the M777, must have the barrel replaced after firing up to 2,500 shells.